 Did Vikings really braid their hair in elaborate styles like you see on the History channel’s “Vikings?”
 Actually, both women and men wore Viking braids, but they didn’t always look as well-manicured as they do in Hollywood.

+We’re just crazy about the latest haircuts.
 From Viking beards to braided beards to beard jewelry, we’ve always been kind of obsessed with these Viking hairstyles.
-We take a look at our favorite braided hairstyles from the Norse and offer some tips on how to get these savage looks.
+We look at our favorite braided hairstyles from the Norse and offer some tips on how to get these savage looks.